achalddave/zxing-lib/README.md

-# Custom zxing lib for glass
+# This fork

+## Branches

+* [master](https://github.com/achalddave/zxing-lib/): Any patches I've added to zxing-lib to fix bugs.
+No features should be changed.
+* [glass](https://github.com/achalddave/zxing-lib/tree/glass): Patches to zxing-lib for glass.
+No features should be changes.
-Patches [zxing-lib](https://github.com/kennydude/zxing-lib) to work with Glass.
-Also contains various changes for a Glass app I'm working on.
+* [glass_personal](https://github.com/achalddave/zxing-lib/tree/glass_personal): Patches for a Glass app I'm working on.
+Mostly for personal use.

-===
-Original README:
+---

 # ZXing Barcode Scanner Android library